Special General Meeting – 2nd March 2025 @ 1pm, Meeting Room, Centenary Hall, Halls Gap

 Park Operations – Taken advantage of the park being closed and have undertaken tree risk works at campgrounds and some general maintenance works.

-Visitor & Communities – reduced work due to school and volunteers programs has meant this team has been busy assisting all other teams and catching up.
-AS well as taking the opportunity to get into some of our key walking tracks and undertake vegetation clearing and assets updating.
+Visitor & Communities – reduced work due to school and volunteers programs has meant this team has … Read the rest

 Management Plan Discussion: 28 May 2020